hakanaku1234/react-loading-text/README.md

 };
 ```

 The `LoadingEffect` (name it like you want) component take a `style` object props.
-It can have 4 keys that correspond at the screen width:
+It can have 4 keys that correspond to the screen width:

 - default > 1200px
 - md > 992px